Bridge of Orchy railway station

 Bridge of Orchy railway station is a railway station in the village of Bridge of Orchy in the west of Scotland.
 The station is on the West Highland Line, between Rannoch and Upper Tyndrum, 48 mi 68 chain from Craigendoran Junction, near Helensburgh.
 ScotRail manage the station and operate most services, with others provided by Caledonian Sleeper.

 History

 This station opened by the West Highland Railway on 7 August 1894.

-The station was laid out with a crossing loop around an island platform and sidings on the east side of the station.

 The station was host to a LNER camping coach from 1935 to 1939 and possibly one for some of 1934.

-On 1 February 1987, the crossing loop was altered to right-hand running.
-The original Down platform has thus become the Up platform, and vice versa.
-The change was made in order to simplify shunting at this station, by removing the need to hand-pump the train-operated loop points to access the sidings.

-Signalling

-The signal box, which had 16 levers, was situated at the south end of the island platform.
-From the time of its opening in 1894, the West Highland Railway was worked throughout by the electric token system.